johnnyzhang295/HOME/README.md

 **Support for trigger/timer, workload, taskload data is included as well.**

-**Please read the README_SUPPORT.txt file in support for proper data handling of survey scores**
+**Please read the README in HOME/support for proper data handling of survey scores**

 You should set up your file structure like so: